-A-12.01 2/4/2 Progressive or a Wheel Bank are the only approved Wheel Swap formats.
-No other options are permitted without prior approval from the ISBD headquarters for each race weekend.

-A-12.02 The 2/4/2 Progressive Wheel Swap procedure is described in appendix A.
+- A-12.01 2/4/2 Progressive, or a Wheel Bank, or a 0-4-0 Wheel Bank are the only approved Wheel Swap formats.
+No other options are permitted without prior approval from the ISBD headquarters for each race weekend. - A-12.02 The 2/4/2 Progressive Wheel Swap procedure is described in appendix A.